bitemyapp/openbusiness/publishing/README.md

 Most of the text is written with authors in mind.

+## Advance

+A better way to think about the advance is not as a way to pay your rent while writing the book, but rather as a financial incentive to make certain the o
 ## Revenue vs. profit

 Beware publishing agreements whose royalty assignments are based on profit rather than revenue.